 In 1973, Dr. H. James Wedner, who completed his fellowship at Washington University School of Medicine, became a member of the faculty.
 By 1980, Wedner became clinical director and expanded the program’s clinical hours in various locations.
 By 1985, he had written the program’s first formal application for a training program in both adult and pediatric allergy and immunology.
 Wedner, whose area of interest is in rare diseases, personally trained 101 allergists during his tenure as program director and would serve as Chief of the Division of Allergy and Immunology for 19 years.

 Dr. Peggy Kendall was named Chief of the Division of Allergy and Immunology in August 2019.
-Dr. Maya Jerath is clinical director, and Dr. Jennifer Monroy oversees the training program.
+Dr. Maya Jerath is the Associate Division Chief for Clinical Operations, Dr. Andrew Kau is the Associate Division Chief for Research, and Dr. Jennifer Monroy oversees the training program.

 Since the establishment of the division, an increasing number of physician-clinicians, physician-scientists and immunologists have been trained and hold high positions within the academic and clinical communities.
 The Division of Allergy and Immunology (in combination with the Division of Pediatric Allergy, Immunology, and Pulmonary Medicine and the Division of Pediatric Rheumatology in the Department of Pediatrics and St. Louis Children’s Hospital) is now well established as one of the premier training programs in the United States.